Richland County Gun Lawyer

 Concealed Weapons Laws in Richland

-According to South Carolina Code Sec.
-23-31-210, a concealed weapon means a firearm having a length of less than twelve inches measured along its greatest dimension that must be carried in a manner that is hidden from public view in normal wear of clothing except when needed for self-defense, defense of others, and the protection of real or personal property.
+According to S.C.
+Code Ann. § 23-31-210, a concealed weapon means a firearm having a length of less than twelve inches measured along its greatest dimension that must be carried in a manner that is hidden from public view in normal wear of clothing except when needed for self-defense, defense of others, and the protection of real or personal property.

 Unlawful Carrying of Handgun in a Vehicle